-Can I ask for changes to my contract?
+Can an employee request changes to their contract?

-If you have already been working to different terms, for example, you have started a different role for the same employer, it would be reasonable to ask that this change is reflected formally within your contract.
+- If the employee has already been working to different terms, for example, they have started a different role for the same employer, it would be reasonable to ask that this change is reflected formally within the contract.

-If you want a flexible working arrangement, you should follow your employer’s procedure to make a flexible working request.
+- If the employee wants a flexible working arrangement, they should follow their employer’s procedure to make a flexible working request.

-Your rights will be determined in large part by your employment status and the type of contract you have.
+Employee rights will be determined in large part by their employment status and the type of contract they have.

 In today’s economy, a number of different employment contracts are used.
 These include full-time and part-time permanent contracts, fixed-term contracts, zero hour contracts and contracts for agency staff, freelancers, consultants and contractors.